 Leverage Changes Everything

-Leverage Changes Everything “Thus one need use but little strength to achieve much… one must take advantage of the situation exactly as if he were setting a ball in motion on a steep slope.
-The force applied is minute but the results are enormous.” — Sun Tzu Running a small business can feel like an […]
+Sun Tzu on the ball rolling downhill “Thus one need use but little strength to achieve much… one must take advantage of the situation exactly as if he were setting a ball in motion on a steep slope.
+The force applied is minute but the results are enormous.” — Sun Tzu Running a small business […]

 Know Yourself, Know Your Competition

-Know Yourself, Know Your Competition “If you know the enemy and know yourself, you need not fear the result of a hundred battles.”
-Sun Tzu’s advice isn’t just for generals—it’s a lifeline for small business owners.
-To build a business that lasts, you need to understand two things: your strengths and weaknesses, and the strategies […]
+Sun Tzu on the two things you need to see clearly “If you know the enemy and know yourself, you need not fear the result of a hundred battles.”
+Sun Tzu’s advice isn’t just for generals.
+It’s a lifeline for small business owners.
+To build a business that lasts, you need to understand two things. […]

 Winning More by Fighting Less

-Winning More by Fighting Less This morning, I was reading The Art of War when I came across this passage: “For to win one hundred victories in one hundred battles is not the acme of skill.
+Sun Tzu on subduing without fighting This morning, reading The Art of War, I came across this: “For to win one hundred victories in one hundred battles is not the acme of skill.
 To subdue the enemy without fighting is the acme of skill.”
-It’s the kind of wisdom that stops you […]
+The kind of wisdom that stops you in your tracks.
+Sun […]

 Victory Isn’t the Finish Line

-Victory Isn’t the Finish Line This morning, as I was reading The Art of War, this passage jumped out at me: “[Tu Hsiang] entered Nan Haio, destroyed three of their camps, and captured much treasure.
+Sun Tzu on what happens after the win This morning, reading The Art of War, this passage jumped out at me: “[Tu Hsiang] entered Nan Haio, destroyed three of their camps, and captured much treasure.
 However, P’an Hung and his followers were still strong and numerous, while Tu Hsiang’s troops, now rich and arrogant, no […]

-Work Smarter Building Your Business Without Starting from Scratch This morning, I was reading The Art of War and came across this passage: “The wise general sees to it that his troops feed on the enemy, for one bushel of the enemy’s provisions is equivalent to twenty of his…. in transporting provisions for a distance… […]
+Sun Tzu on not starting from scratch This morning, reading The Art of War, I came across this: “The wise general sees to it that his troops feed on the enemy, for one bushel of the enemy’s provisions is equivalent to twenty of his… in transporting provisions for a distance… twenty bushels will be consumed […]

 Hiring Smart

-Hiring Smart Lessons from The Art of War This morning, I was reading the “Waging War” chapter of The Art of War, and one line stood out to me: “Those unable to understand the dangers inherent in employing troops are equally unable to understand the advantageous ways of doing so.”
-It made me think about […]
+Sun Tzu on what you risk by not hiring This morning I was reading the “Waging War” chapter of The Art of War, and one line stood out: “Those unable to understand the dangers inherent in employing troops are equally unable to understand the advantageous ways of doing so.”
+It made me think about a […]

 Stop Getting Stuck

-Stop Getting Stuck How to Keep Your Business Moving Forward This morning, while reading The Art of War, I came across this passage: “Victory is the main object in war.
+Sun Tzu on what long delays cost This morning, reading The Art of War, I came across this: “Victory is the main object in war.
 If this is long delayed, weapons are blunted and morale depressed.”
 It made me think about how often this happens in small businesses.
-As owners, […]
+We pour time, energy, and money into […]

 Win Big by Starting Small